SimphiweNdlovu/COS341-Practicals/Practical 3/Prac3/readmeforMarker.txt

-To run the practical2.jar file on ubuntu System run the following command on the terminal "java -jar practical2.jar"
+To run the practical3.jar file on ubuntu System run the following command on the terminal "java -jar practical3.jar"

+Im using my Practical 2.
 use the input.txt to test

+*Node: scopeID procedure is the node ID of the parent*

-*Note: it will not run when cliked.
+*Note: it will not run when cliked.*